All Episodes

 Make sure that you don't just become a functional couple that solves technical problems in the here and now, but that you stay merged in terms of your personalities.

-We went to a town, we strolled around, we went on a hike, we had dinner together, and we're just chatting the whole time, and that's just lovely.
+We went to a town, we strolled around, we went on a hike, we had dinner together and we're just chatting the whole time and that's just lovely.

-So kind of questions you might ask.
+So kind of questions you might ask, retirement and finances.

 How do you envision our retirement?

-Do you see us traveling, downsizing, or pursuing hobbies together?
+Do you see us traveling, downsizing or pursuing hobbies together?

 What are your financial goals for retirement?